bmeurant/technical-docs/software-architecture/system-design-fundamentals/reliability-engineering.md

 | 99.99%         | 4 nines     | 52m 36s                   | 4m 23s      | 1m 0.48s   | 8.6s      |
 | 99.999%        | 5 nines     | 5m 16s                    | 26s         | 6s         | 0.86s     |

+> [!CAUTION]
+> **The Cost of Nines**: Each additional "nine" typically adds **10x the cost** and complexity to your system.
+Going from 99.9% to 99.99% is a massive engineering undertaking.
+Don't promise 5 nines unless you have a budget to match.

 #### Calculating System Availability

 Understanding how component availability affects the total system availability is crucial.